tryphe/trader/README.md

 - Buy price
 - Sell price

-Suppose you want to initially buy 0.1 BTC worth shitcoins at 10 satoshi, and sell it at 30 satoshis:
+Suppose you want to ping-pong between buying 0.1 BTC worth shitcoins at 10 satoshi, and selling it at 30 satoshis.
+You'd run this command:
 - `trader-cli-poloniex setorder BTC_DOGE buy 0.00000010 0.00000030 0.1 active`
 - `buy` is the initial state
 - `0.00000010` is the buy price